MayaOum05/MayaOum05/README.md

 <div>
 	<h2>👩‍💻 About Me:</h2>

- <p>I'm a tech enthusiast who loves seeking out complex issues and resolving them as efficiently as possible.
-Utilizing creativity to motivate my learning, I aspire to create software that creates a lasting positive impression onto those who find my work.
-Between game development and web development, I enjoy all areas of programming especially when it comes to creating something original that I can pour my heart and soul into.</p>
+ <p>I am a software developer who loves solving problems and building useful tools.
+I have experience with Python, JavaScript, and frameworks like React and Next.js, and I enjoy creating simple and easy-to-use applications.
+I’m always eager to learn new things and improve my skills.
+In my free time, I like crochet, cooking, reading, and learning through research.
+My goal is to use technology to help others and make a positive impact.</p>
  <ul>
-	 <li>I'm a college student studying Computer Science at Valencia College 👩‍🎓</li>
+	 <li>I'm a Computer Science Major at Valencia College 👩‍🎓</li>
-	 <li>I'm a car enthusiast and I own a 1994 Mazda Miata and a 2018 Subaru BRZ 🚙</li>
+	 <li>I have too many hobbies, but my main ones currently are collecting stickers and journaling.</li>
 	 <li>I have two cats, Trinket and Rice who motivate me to be able to spoil them with everything I can 🐈‍⬛</li>
  </ul>
 </div>